Data Exfiltration Meaning

 How to Prevent Data Exfiltration with User and Data Activity Monitoring

-Preventing data exfiltration is a critical cybersecurity initiative that requires dedicated user monitoring as well as data activity monitoring to ensure unauthorized activity is addressed in real-time.
+Preventing data exfiltration is a critical cybersecurity initiative that requires a comprehensive security strategy combining advanced monitoring tools, zero-trust architecture, and intelligent threat detection to address unauthorized activity in real-time.
 These measures, combined with the following tools and protocols, can effectively prevent data exfiltration from infiltrating an organization’s network:

 How Proofpoint Can Help